lanl-aea/waves/quickstart/README.rst

 .. test-local-module-start-do-not-remove

-When testing local changes, the waves module must be run as a script.
-We must also set the ``PYTHONPATH`` in order to include the current waves module.
+When testing CLI changes locally, the waves module must be run as a script.
+We must also set the ``PYTHONPATH`` in order to include the current waves module when operating on a configuration that imports waves.

 Below is an example of a visualization test of an SConstruct file using the local waves module.